 - Choose a well-drained medium with an EC of 0.8 to 1.00 mmhos and a pH of 5.8 to 6.2. - Stick cuttings the day of arrival if possible.
-Otherwise, store at 45°F for not more than 18 hours before sticking. - Soil temperature should be maintained at 70 to 72° F (21 to 24°C) until roots are visible. - A rooting hormone basal dip of 500 ppm can be applied to promote early, uniform rooting. - Mist at moderate to high levels for the first 24 hours to rehydrate cuttings.
+Otherwise, store at 45°F for not more than 18hr before sticking. - Soil temperature should be maintained at 70 to 72° F (21 to 24°C) until roots are visible. - A rooting hormone basal dip of 500ppm can be applied to promote early, uniform rooting.
+Mist at moderate to high levels for the first 24 - Mist at moderate to high levels for the first 24 hours to rehydrate cuttings.
 Use a low mist setting after this period. - Begin fertilization with 50 to 75 ppm N 10 days after stick. - During root development maintain moderate moisture levels in the soil.
 Avoid saturation of media.
-Penstemon will root slowly if rooting media is kept too wet. - Pinching once in the propagation tray at 28 to 32 days after sticking will promote a well-branched finished plant. - Rooted cuttings should be ready for transplanting 35 to 42 days after sticking.
+Phlox will root slowly if rooting media is kept too wet. - Pinching once in the propagation tray at 28 to 32 days after sticking will promote a well-branched finished plant. - Rooted cuttings should be ready for transplanting 42 to 49 days after sticking.